What Traditional Chinese Medicine Says about Sleep

 The Traditional Chinese Medicine Body Clock helps explain the flow of Qi within the body and the times in which each Organ System performs at its optimal level.
 Based on Traditional Chinese Medicine principles, our body's Organs and Meridian systems operate and rejuvenate at distinct intervals throughout the day.
 Each Organ possesses a specific 2-hour window when it is most dynamically active.
 While we sleep, our vital energy, known as Qi, inwardly tends to the body's complete restoration.
 It's recommended to retire before 11 pm as this marks the period from 11 pm to 1:00 am when the Qi of the Gallbladder is most active, governing the Yang-Qi system.
 During this time, the bloodstream accelerates to cleanse itself of the day's debris and initiate repair processes.
 Thus, retiring before 11 pm ensures ample Yang-qi, fostering overall health and mental well-being.

-The time frame from 1:00 am to 3:00 am is dedicated to the Liver's functions and is a crucial time when looking at sleep states.
-During this phase, ideally, during deep sleep, the Liver purifies and nourishes the blood.
+The time frame from 1:00 a.m. to 3:00 a.m. is dedicated to the Liver's functions and is crucial when considering sleep states.
+Ideally, during deep sleep, the Liver purifies and nourishes the blood during this phase.
 Prolonged late-night awakenings disrupt this detoxification process, hindering the Liver's ability to refresh the blood.
 Insufficiently nourished Qi and blood disrupt organ balance, leading to severe health issues and emotional instability.

 The Role of Qi and the Organs